 Why is now a good time to participate in 3C?

 Relationships and human connection are a powerful force for healing, health, professional satisfaction, patient experience and clinician wellbeing.
 Prioritizing relationships in health care during and in the recovery period from the COVID crisis can help sustain patients, providers, and health system administrators personally and professionally.
 Spark events provide an opportunity for people to reconnect during a time of physical distancing and social isolation, and can examine how participants can leverage this time of rapid learning and change to elevate the importance of relationships within the health care system.

 What is a Spark Event?

-A Spark Event, which takes place in the evening, brings local patients and health professionals together, to break bread and discuss:
+A Spark Event brings local patients and health professionals together to discuss:

-How the health care system would look if the patient-provider relationship was in fact valued and served as the primary design principle
+How the health care system would look if the patient-provider relationship was valued

 What needs to happen for that vision to become reality

 What patients and clinicians can do together – next week, next month and next year – to achieve that reality

 How many people do you need to hold a Spark Event?